Skip to article frontmatterSkip to article content

 Summary

 A QuantEcon Enhancement Proposal (QEP) is a short, durable document that records a decision affecting more than one QuantEcon repository, or that changes how the team works.
-This QEP defines what a QEP is, when one is needed, where QEPs live, and how a proposal moves from draft to decision.
+This QEP defines what a QEP is, when one is needed, where QEPs live, how a proposal moves from draft to decision, and how an accepted QEP is maintained over time.
 It is deliberately lightweight: the aim is a ten-minute read, a clear deadline, and a clean close — not governance for its own sake.
-As the first proposal, this document is also a worked example of the template it describes.
+As the first proposal, this document is also a worked example of the template and the in-place versioning it describes.

 Motivation